Fahad-sh06/Inventory-Mangement-System/README.md

 # Inventory-Mangement-System
-The Inventory Management System is designed to simplify and automate the process of tracking products, stock levels, and transactions.
-It provides an efficient way for businesses to manage their inventory in real-time, reduce manual errors, and improve overall productivity.
+The Inventory Management System (IMS) is a Java console application with MySQL integration that manages products, stock, and sales.
+It supports adding, updating, and deleting products, tracking inventory in real time, recording sales, and calculating profit through a simple menu-driven interface.